-- Hydrodynamic diameter (HoD) The hydrodynamic diameter of the cylinder and is used to compute the Strouhal frequency, added mass, hydrodynamic damping and lift force for this zone.
-It can be the diameter of a buoyancy module, insulation material, outer diameter of an umbilical, etc. When modelling strakes the hydrodynamic diameter should be set as the strake sleeve not the outer edge of the strake fin. - Strength outer diameter (SOD) The outer diameter of the strength member which is used to calculate the member stress.
+- Hydrodynamic diameter (H{oD}) The outer diameter of the cylinder and is used to compute the Strouhal frequency, added mass, hydrodynamic damping and lift force for this zone.
+It can be the diameter of a buoyancy module, insulation material, outer diameter of an umbilical, etc. When modelling strakes the hydrodynamic diameter should be set as the strake sleeve not the outer edge of the strake fin. - Strength outer diameter (S{OD}) The outer diameter of the strength member which is used to calculate the member stress.
 It affects only the dynamic stresses and the fatigue damage values computed.
-Examples of its use include the outer diameter of an SCR inside of the buoyancy module, steel tube outer diameter inside of an umbilical. - Strength inner diameter $(S{1D})$ The inner diameter of the strength member and is needed for computing the cross sectional area of the strength material.
+Examples of its use include the outer diameter of an SCR inside of the buoyancy module, steel tube outer diameter inside of an umbilical. - Strength inner diameter (S{ID}) The inner diameter of the strength member and is needed for computing the cross sectional area of the strength material.